MichaelHeimann/OpenNETek/README.md

 ![open inverter with LC12S](https://github.com/MichaelHeimann/OpenNETek/blob/master/inverter%20with%20LC12S.jpg?raw=true)
 * remove LC12S wireless uart module "LC12S" (6 pins, 4 used)
 ![inverter without LC12S](https://github.com/MichaelHeimann/OpenNETek/blob/master/inverter%20without%20LC12S.jpg?raw=true)
 * flash image onto your ESP32 (depending on your ESP32 connection to the inverter, you might power the inverter logic when connecting USB to the ESP32 to flash it.
-So better do it unconnected)
+So better do it unconnected) You can update the firmware later using http://<ip_of_ESP>/update without usb connection.
+This way the esp can stay in the inverter and still receive firmware updates.
 * connect ESP32 to the now free 3.3v, GND, RX and TX pins where the LC12S was connected to
 ![inverter with cables to ESP32](https://github.com/MichaelHeimann/OpenNETek/blob/master/inverter%20cables%20to%20ESP32.jpg?raw=true)
 * (optional) remove blue plastic on thermal pads if neccessary. mine were still on. (also on the back of the mainboard)